jvillacinda11/Miva-Store-Shipping-Insurance-Project/README.md

 ]
 ```

+### Edge Cases
+1. Customer initially has a basket that includes shipping insurance.
+They remove enough item so that the basket total is less than $100.
+Shipping insurance is only required for baskets that have a subtotal of more than $100.
+When this happens the charge will be equal to 0 so it would ship_insurance_cost will not pass.
+The customer must be able to remove the charge so we must add an exception.

+if ship_insurance_cost = 0 AND current_charge > 0 AND rqst_mode = 'add' or 'update' then ship_cost_isvalid = 1.

+This way it passes the final check.

 ## IMPORTANT NOTE:
 Shipping insurance is NOT meant for Local Pick up Shipping Method.
 I am adding this feature to the basket and mini-basket for the case of customers choosing the Paypal checkout.